angelicads93/export_Slack/README.md

   to the user of the visual interface, but instead, the values used are their default ones.
 In the present version of export_Slack, the visual interface does not support the generation of Excel workbooks with the compilation of the weekly reports or the URLs found in the messages.

-  The Python script `GUI_tkinter.py` can be used to generate a standalone executable file suitable for Windows operating system.
+  The Python script `GUI_tkinter.py` can generate a standalone executable file suitable for the Windows operating system.
   To generate the executable file, first ensure that the virtual environment is activated (see more on **dependencies**), then run the following command:
   ```{script}
   cd GUI